dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2205: Imported goods can raise consumer prices.
+### T2205: It can result in higher consumer prices and less competition.

 |Support|
 |---|